WiMoVE-OSS/deployment/roles/access-point/templates/linksys/README.md

 # Info

-In this directory you have to copy the WiMoVE package you want to install on the zyxel APs.
-Additionally you have to place a file called `conf-ota.j2`.
+In this directory you have to place a file called `conf-ota.j2`.
 You can generate such a file by executing `uci export` on the AP and copying the contents.

 Then adjust the `wifi-iface` section that it contains the following lines: